Frinkiac-7/robcoin-client/README.md

 # Robcoin - Fun with cryptocurrency

 Robcoin is an account management app for an eponymous pseudo-cryptocurrency.
+The backend API repo can be found at https://github.com/Frinkiac-7/robcoin

 ## Features